-The owners – she in her comic hedgehog slippers, him in his stained Blackpool FC shirt – let us know straightway, very proudly, what a great English breakfast they make (“I’m up at 5am to put the sausages on!”) and how they’ve renovated the room.
+The owners – she in her large, comic, hedgehog slippers, him in his stained Blackpool FC shirt – let us know straightway, very proudly, what a great English breakfast they make (“I’m up at 5am to put the sausages on, me…”) and how they’ve renovated the room.

 All the other little British b’n’b accoutrements are happily in place though.
-The teasmade is there, the orange-y thin carpet has a pattern so motley you lose your balance just trying to walk on it, the curtains fall to within 5 inches of the sill, the bed is reassuringly lumpy.
+The teasmade is there; the orange and red thin carpet has a pattern so motley you lose your balance just trying to walk on it; the hideous curtains fall to within a few inches of the sill; the bed is reassuringly lumpy.

 We head out to see Blackpool before the last of the light goes.

 In the close-ribbed grids of streets, with houses all looking very much the same.
-Passepartout tells me that she loves the look of the typical British house.
-“Greece has so many.. just..blocks”, but she still has to always look for the number on the street of our own home because she still can’t tell any of the houses apart.
+Passepartout tells me that she loves the look of the typical British house (“Greece has so many.. just..blocks”).
+But she confesses she still has to always look for the number on the street of our own home because she still can’t tell any of the houses apart.

 And so Passepartout and I walk on, in that perfect time for snooping, between lights going on and curtains being drawn, and look in every living room to see if we can spot the eccentric suburbanites indulging in little light cross dressing; or maybe an old man sitting in his window with a German helmet on, playing their accordion; or perhaps there could be three or four respectable middle-aged married ladies upstairs practicing unspeakable pagan rites dressed in their Sunday coats.

 We pass Rigby Road depot for Blackpool’s trams and see a great gathering of old 1920s tramcars – still in use today, ferrying passengers up and down past the Pleasure Beach all summer – but taking a breather for the evening.

 “Get us a paper, lad” he tells me, a toothless thick Lancastrian voice.
-He shakily places 20p in my hand “Blackpool Gazette”
+He shakily places 20p in my hand.
+“Blackpool Gazette”

-I go down the road to the shop for him but all papers have been sold this late in the day
+I go down the road to the shop for him but all papers have been sold this late in the day.

-“Sorry” I tell him giving his money back.
+“Sorry,” I tell him giving his money back.
 “All gone”.